-Annuity loans or annuitetslån, as they are called in Norwegian, happens when an annuity holder borrows money against the cash value of their annuity contract.
+Annuity loans, or annuitetslån, as they are called in Norwegian, happen when an annuity holder borrows money against the cash value of their annuity contract.
 It allows a person to access the funds kept for their retirement without having to cash out on this source of income.

-An annuity is a contract agreement between an individual and an insurance company whereby the individual makes either bulk or instalment payments, which will then be paid back by the insurance company as disbursements at regular intervals that could start straightaway or later at an agreed time.
+An annuity is a contract between a person and an insurance company where the person makes one or more lump sum payments, which the insurance company will then reimburse the person for as disbursements at regular intervals that may begin right away or at a later date.

 The payment from the insurance company that is made later is known as a deferred annuity.